Car Hire London

 Most Sustainable Cities Around the World

 When most of us think of a city, we don’t immediately think of farming, healthy living, or clean air.
 The UN estimates that by 2050 over 68% of the world’s population will reside in cities.
 While they only cover 3% of the planet, cities consume a large portion of energy.
-Cities weren’t historically designed with sustainability in mind, so why is cultivating our urban areas to be more sustainable suddenly so important?
+Cities weren’t historically designed with sustainability in mind, so what is the need for Sustainable Cities When you consider that cities are responsible for around 60% of greenhouse gas emissions, it’s clear why now more than ever, countries are investing in ways to make their cities more sustainable.
+Reassuringly, there are dozens of countries finding innovative ways to be more eco-friendly.

-We explore some of the most exciting sustainability projects happening around the world, find out how we can make a city sustainable, and discover which cities are leading the way in sustainable urban development.
+We explored some of the most exciting sustainability projects happening around the world, find out how we can make a city sustainable, and discover which cities are leading the way in sustainable urban development.

 Singapore

-What makes a city a green city?
-Singapore’s recent efforts to turn around the metropolis’s buildings have seen 80% incorporating green elements within their design.
+Singapore’s recent efforts to turn around the metropolis’s buildings have seen 80% incorporate green elements within their design.
 Singapore has been dubbed ‘The Garden City’ and is a great example of sustainable urban living.
 In 2008, a mandate was introduced to make building construction more sustainable - meaning that buildings must meet a set of standards to help Singapore limit its greenhouse gas emissions.
 To be a certified ‘green building’, it must be self-sufficient and consume minimal energy.
-That means efficient use of water, renewable energy, recycled materials, resources, and showcase design innovation.
+That means efficient use of water, renewable energy, recycled materials, and resources, and showcasing design innovation.

 Woman with a bike

-Walkable and Cycleable
+Walkable and Cyclable

 Urban Agriculture